Non-Medical Switch: Biosimilars

 There's been a lot we've been asked to do or not to do during the pandemic to stay healthy.

-So why are the Ontario and Quebec governments asking people to switch their critical medications?
+So why are the Ontario, Quebec and New Brunswick governments asking people to switch their critical medications?

 If you reside in Ontario, this may affect you, learn more.

 If you reside in Quebec, this may affect you, learn more.

 If you reside in New Brunswick, this may affect you, learn more.

 If you reside in Nova Scotia, this may affect you, learn more.

 patient-doctor choice matters: Let your provincial government know

 We think treatment decisions should be made between you and your doctor - not by government.
 Policy change made at the expense of your health is not okay.

 Do you agree?
 Take part in our letter-writing campaign to let your provincial government know how you feel!
 All you have to do is enter your name, email, and postal code - we'll take care of the rest.